Unity Health Foundation funds the design and build of public health infrastructure for sexual health.

 The test they put off because they didn't feel safe or "seen" in the waiting room.

-Programs don't reach the invisible.
+We are building to reach the invisible.

 Our Mission